 Considering how much time you’ll spend in your new kitchen, it makes sense to ensure it’s ergonomically designed.

-By tailoring it to your needs, you’ll have a kitchen that not only looks great but is a productive, efficient and comfortable workspace.
+To ensure good ergonomic kitchen design you'll need to consider how to make sure each aspect of the room and the things in it, are functional, fit for purpose and easy to access.
+By tailoring your kitchen to your needs, you’ll have a room that not only looks great but is a productive, efficient and comfortable workspace.

 Start with your kitchen layout

 For optimum workflow, a traditional kitchen layout places your cooktop, fridge and sink at the three points of a triangle.
 While this design principle still applies, today we tend to have a lot more appliances, such as microwaves, dishwashers and coffee machines, so it makes sense to create task orientated zones.

 Say goodbye to having unused and forgotten items lurking in the back of your kitchen cupboards.
 When you open a drawer, you can see the contents at a glance and easily access everything.
 Choose runners that can carry heavy weights, and you can use your drawers to store anything from pots and pans, to plates and pantry items.

 Standard benches are 900mm high, which can be uncomfortable and cause back pain for taller people.
 Consider customising your bench height; many people opt for 920mm, and even heights of 950mm or more aren’t uncommon.
 You could even vary your bench heights to accommodate different people or different tasks.

 Getting things out of a corner cupboard can be particularly awkward.
 However, there are a great range of solutions that make access easy, such as a carousel which spins internal shelves around, door or slide mounted baskets, or the Le Mans system which swings a tray in front of the cabinet when you open it.